 View real-time River level at the Mission gauge (08MH024).

 If you have experienced seepage and/or sand boils on your property and if you are in the process of selling, please provide this information to the potential buyer.

 To report water pooling on your property or to get information on the freshet season, please contact the Dyking, Drainage and Irrigation Department at 604-853-5485.

-*Seepage Pool: Clear water coming out of the ground on the land side of the dyke due to pressure from high water level in the river.
+*Seepage Pool: Clear water coming out of the ground on the land side of the dike due to pressure from high water level in the river.
 This is very common and is not serious.

 **Piping and Boil: When the water levels in the river stay high for an extended period of time, the seepage can increase in volume and velocity.
-This can, sometimes, start moving sand and soil from the dyke foundation.
+This can, sometimes, start moving sand and soil from the dike foundation.
 This erosion of sand and soil is called piping.
 The discharge end of the active sand or soil pipe is called boil.
 (Source: US Army Corps of Engineering)

 The Ditch Maintenance Program is a service provided by the City to the agricultural and rural areas of Matsqui and Sumas Prairies.
 It includes cleaning approximately 280 km of ditches on an annual basis.